Blog

 • Large free tiers are funded one of two ways: investor capital that eventually runs out, or shared IP infrastructure that hurts your deliverability.

-• Mailchimp's free plan went from 2,000 contacts → 500 → 250 between 2019 and 2026.
-MailerLite cut from 1,000 to 500 in September 2025.
+• Mailchimp's free plan is now 250 contacts and 500 sends/month.
+MailerLite's is 250 subscribers.
 SendGrid ended its free plan entirely in May 2025.

 • A modest paid plan isn't just about features — it's about sustainable infrastructure that protects your sender reputation long-term.